vibbits/containers-workshop/exercises/01_running_docker.md

 ### Learning outcomes
 After having completed these exercises you will be able to:
-* Use the command line to run a bioinformatics tool on the command line
+* Use the command line to run a containerized bioinformatics tool on the command line
 * Set the default user and group with the `-u` option
 * Run a command inside a container non-interactively
 * Use `docker inspect`to get more information on an image and container